 A French Country Inspired Dining Room | ORC Reveal

-The time has come for the reveal of the 2017 fall One Room Challenge!
+The time has come for the dining room reveal of the 2017 fall One Room Challenge!
 The past seven weeks have flown by, and today we get to see all of the beautiful reveals!
 If you need a quick recap, you can revisit the previous ORC posts here: week one, week two, week three, week four, week five, week six.

 Can we start by taking a moment of silence to acknowledge what this room used to look like…